 Ernest Hemingway, the renowned author of literary classics such as “The Old Man and the Sea” and “A Farewell to Arms,” was not only known for his masterful prose but also for his deep love of feline companions.
 The story behind Hemingway’s cats is as intriguing as his novels, weaving together history, whimsy, and a touch of eccentricity.

-A Literary Giant with A Feline Flair
+A Literary Giant with a Feline Flair

 Hemingway’s feline affinity dates back to the 1930s when he lived in Key West, Florida.
 Legend has it that a ship’s captain gifted him a six-toed cat (a polydactyl) named Snow White, marking the beginning of his love affair with these unique felines.
-These cats, often referred to as “Hemingway cats,” possessed extra toes (6 or more) resembling miniature snowshoes or mittens with a “thumb” on their paws.
+These cats, often referred to as “Hemingway cats,” possessed extra toes resembling miniature snowshoes or mittens with a “thumb” on their paws.

+Polydactyl cats are not a breed.
 This unusual paw trait can appear in any feline breed.

 Hemingway Home and Museum: A Polydactyl Haven

 While only half of cats have polydactyl paws (typically on their front feet, but sometimes on their back feet), all cats carry the congenital gene mutation in their DNA, making it possible to mother or father kittens with six or more toes.
-Polydactyl cats are pretty common; if one parent carries this mutation, there is a 50% chance the kittens will inherit it.
+Polydactyl cats are pretty common.
+If one parent carries this mutation, there is a 50% chance the kittens will inherit it.

 The presence of these unusual-pawed cats is an ongoing nod to Hemingway’s enduring legacy and his fondness for these unique creatures.